Steel Cut Oatmeal vs Oatmeal: Is Rolled Oats Better?

 - $4.00 per 30 oz container (21 servings) equaling $0.19 per 40 g serving

 Whichever you choose or have on hand, proper storage is important.
-How you store oatmeal can affect how long they last before going bad and how they taste.
-Therefore, how do you store steel cut oatmeal or regular oatmeal?
+How you either one can affect how long they last before going bad and how they taste.
+Therefore, let’s examine how to store both varieties.

-Store unopened steel cut oatmeal and oatmeal in a cool, dry place away from the heat and sun.
-Opened regular or steel cut oatmeal should be tightly covered in its original container, glass or plastic container or resealable bag.
+Store unopened steel-cut oats and rolled oats in a cool, dry place away from the heat and sun.
+Once opened, they should be tightly covered in its original container, glass or plastic container or resealable bag.

 The Glycemic Index (GI) is a scale measuring how fast a particular food raises the blood sugar in the blood 4.
 Blood sugar spikes can lead to health complications with the heart, nerves, kidneys and eyes 5.

 Foods on the GI scale are categorized as:

 - Medium-GI foods: 56-69